 (she/her/hers) Tonia Blomquist attended Weber State University from 1999-2004 on an Academic Departmental Scholarship for Dance.
 During this time she was also the recipient of the Anya Kenley Arts Scholarship, and was featured as the Performing Arts recipient for WSU in 2001.
 Though her emphasis was in Modern Dance, she studied all styles, and took classes from professors and companies from all over the world including Alvin Ailey, Alwin Nicolais, Paul Taylor, Martha Graham, Tremaine, and RDT.
 During her time at WSU she performed with The Orchesis Dance Company for 8 seasons.
 She also toured with The Moving Company for 3 years which emphasized on teaching and performing in outreach programs in schools across Utah.
 Tonia is an award winning choreographer and has been choreographing professionally throughout the Wasatch front since 1999.
-During this time she has also adjudicated for several dance conventions, and taught Master classes in Modern, Improvisation, Jazz and Contemporary.
+During this time she has also adjudicated for several local dance conventions, and taught Master classes in Modern, Improvisation, Jazz and Contemporary.
 She was a principal faculty member for Park City Dance Academy from 1999-2016, and then became faculty for Ballet West from 2016-2021.
-She has taught everything from Contemporary, Jazz, Modern, Hip hop, and even African-based.

 As well as her passion for dance, Tonia has an extensive background in Restaurant Management.
 She was privileged to manage several successful restaurants throughout Salt Lake, and Park City for 15 years.
-She retired from Restaurant Management in 2016 to focus her full attention to Dance.
-Teaching dance is truly her passion, and she loves being able to share that passion with all of her students.
+She retired from Restaurant Management in 2016 to focus her full attention to dance, and founded Summit Dance Project in 2021.

 (she/her/hers) Alena began dancing at the age of three.
 Her education was memorable and diverse including training in ballet, tap, jazz, contemporary, and hip-hop.
 She danced competitively at Park City Dance Academy up until she began teaching young students in 2013.
 Throughout her early years of teaching, she graduated from Park City High School and later from the University of Utah with a Bachelor of Science.
 With this degree, she hopes to one day pursue a career in medicine and currently works as an EMT at the University of Utah Hospital.
 Alena was also previously employed by Ballet West Academy where she taught and set Tap and Hip-hop choreography on students of diverse ages and backgrounds.
 In 2018, she was also the choreographer for the Park City High School cheerleading squad.
 Alena grew up immersed in the dance community of Park City and values dance as a creative and unique discipline of the humanities.
 She believes that an education in dance offers structure, a sense of belonging, and most importantly; a safe space for young people to explore their identities and to discover what they have to offer to this world.
 She is thankful everyday for the light and energy that her students bring into her life, and for the opportunity to serve as a role model and visionary to the motivated and talented dancers within our small-town community.